-An athletic, healthy, affectionate, low-maintenance Bulldog
+The Valley Bulldog: An athletic, healthy, affectionate, low-maintenance Bulldog

 They are get on with other dogs, are non-aggressive and are natural guardians and protectors of children although they can be a little boisterous at times so a close eye is needed when small children are around.

 They can be fun and silly up until the age of about a year then they settle down a little and become more calm and laid-back.

 When this happens, the best thing to do is get out of the way of the rapidly running dog and just let him enjoy himself and have his “moment” - it'll end as suddenly as it begins!

-Valley Bulldogs are very loyal to their owners and want to be close to them a lot.
+These Bullies are very loyal to their owners and want to be close to them a lot.
 They are happy to have a good old tussle and belly scratch from them or just chill out and relax in the same room.
 As long as their family is around, he's a happy dog.

-The Valley Bulldog will look for a strong pack leader so it's crucial that you and your family step up to this role.
+They look for a strong pack leader so it's crucial that you and your family step up to this role.
 They bond well with every member of the family rather than just a singular person and tend to be slightly more protective if reared indoors.

 They are mentioned in records in the mid 1990s although it is possible that they have been around a little longer than that.

 Breeders wanted the athleticism and stable, excellent temperament of the Boxer and the unfaltering courage and spirit of the English Bull Dog.

 The result was a dog which can be similar in looks to either a small Boxer or a large Bull Dog.
 You can also get a Valley Bulldog by mating a Valley Bulldog with another Valley Bulldog.

-The crossing of the two breeds eliminated a lot of the health issues which plaque Bull Dogs such as breathing issues which resulted in a much happier, healthier breed.
+The crossing of the two breeds eliminated a lot of the health issues which plague Bull Dogs such as breathing issues which resulted in a much happier, healthier breed.
 They are a working class dog used for controlling cattle and other livestock on farms and ranches.

-However, both the DDKC (Designer Dog Kennel Club) and the ACHC (American Canine Hybrid Club) do not recognise these as Valley Bulldogs – they use the term “Bull-Boxer” instead.
+However, both the DDKC (Designer Dog Kennel Club) and the ACHC (American Canine Hybrid Club) do not recognize these as Valley Bulldogs – they use the term “Bull-Boxer” instead.

 This is an intelligent breed which makes training them pretty easy.
 You need to have strong leadership qualities though as your dog will look to you to show it what you want.

-Firm but gentle handling is required as is the rewarding of good behaviour i.e. don't punish your dog for “getting it wrong”: instead reward with treats, cuddles and lots of praise when he gets it right.
+Firm but gentle handling is required as is the rewarding of good behavior, i.e. don't punish your dog for “getting it wrong”: instead reward with treats, cuddles and lots of praise when he gets it right.
 You will see faster, more positive results.

 These guys are excessive chewers and so a few well-made durable toys are necessary to have nearby in order to save your furniture!

 As for exercise, a brisk long walk is recommended although they also adore running and playing off the lead/harness so they can act the clown a little.

 They pick up house-breaking pretty quickly too!

-Valley Bulldogs are pretty low maintenance in terms of grooming thanks to their short, stiff coat.
+As dogs go, this breed is low maintenance in terms of grooming thanks to their short, stiff coat.
 A spot clean is all that's usually needed rather than a full on scrub-in-the-tub.

 The area inside the folds need to be cleaned and thoroughly dried on a daily basis to stop any skin infections.
 Skin infections flare up very quickly and easily in this breed so this really needs to be kept on top of.

 Thanks to the immensely helpful crossing with a Boxer, the Valley Bulldog is much healthier than his English Bull Dog cousin and suffers rarely from any severe issues.

-Depending on the size of the dog's snout and how similar it is to a squashed Bull dog's rather than the more elongated Boxer's, Valley Bulldog's may suffer a little from breathing issues.
+Depending on the size of the dog's snout and how similar it is to a squashed Bull dog's rather than the more elongated Boxer's, Valley Bulldogs may suffer a little from breathing issues.